biomedBit/LeNup/README.md

 ```
 -save /path/ABC(any string selected by users)
 ```
 The best model on the test dataset will be output to the pointed path.
 The default output path is "/home/user directory".
-The best model name is AAA_best.th.
+The best model name is ABC_best.th.

 A command instance looks like,
 ```
-th /path/Train.lua -cuda -max_epochs num1 -stagnant_t num2 -job /path/params.txt /path/dataset_out.h5.
+th /path/Train.lua -cuda -max_epochs num1 -stagnant_t num2 -save ABC -job /path/params.txt /path/dataset_out.h5
 ```

 ---------------------------------------------------------------------------------------------------
 ### Creating hdf5 Format Prediction Dataset

-In order to create test or prediction datasets, We, firstly, prepare a sequence file with plain text format.
+In order to create test or prediction datasets, We, firstly, prepare a sequence file with the plain text format.
 There is one DNA sequence with a length of 147bp in one raw in the sequence file.
 After that, We transform the sequence file from plain text format to hdf5 format.
 The commands for creating the dataset as follows:

 ```
 python /path/CreatePredictionDataset.py /path/sequence.txt  /path/dataset_out.h5
 ```

 ---------------------------------------------------------------------------------------------------
 ### LeNup Prediction

 Once LeNup training finishes, the model file, for instance, ABC_best.th, is the output.
 Users can use this file to predict nucleosome positioning of DNA fragments with 147bp in length included in an input file, e.g. dataset_out.h5.
 We use out_file.txt to save the prediction results.
 Therefore, the computer command for the prediction is as follows,
 ```